-Habitat for Humanity at JHU is supported by the Center for Social Concern and led by four undergraduate students who have a passion for community service and civic engagement.
+Habitat for Humanity at JHU is supported by the Center for Social Concern and led by five undergraduate students who have a passion for community service and civic engagement.
 They are responsible for advising, supporting, and mentoring participants throughout the program.

-Brandon Yu is a junior, Chemical and Biomolecular Engineer major with a minor in Entrepreneurship and Management from Roslyn, New York.
+Brandon Yu is a senior, Chemical and Biomolecular Engineer major with a minor in Entrepreneurship and Management from Roslyn, New York.
 He has been involved in Habitat for Humanity since his freshman year and was also on the Habitat-Pre O during his incoming year.
 During his free time, Brandon likes to ponder the greater questions in life.
 These include but are not limited to: the conversion rate between j-cash to dining dollars to real dollars, if sand is just the mix between sea and land, and why blue jays were the best animal Hopkins could think of.
 When he’s not being the world’s greatest philosopher, Brandon is a rather simple being who enjoys DJ’ing Couchella, which is entirely similar to Coachella, except on the couch of his living room.
 When these qualities interest you, register for Habitat Pre-O and meet Brandon!

-Grant Welby is a rising Junior International Studies and German Major from Harleysville, Pennsylvania.
-In addition to his work as the Secretary of Habitat for Humanity at JHU, on campus Grant writes for the Baltimore Zeitgeist, is the Recruitment Chair for JHU Mock Trial, the Vice President of the JHU German Club, and occasionally competes with the Table Tennis Club.
+Grant Welby is a rising senior International Studies and German Major from Harleysville, Pennsylvania.
+In addition to his work as the Co-President for Habitat for Humanity at JHU, on campus Grant writes for the Baltimore Zeitgeist, is the Recruitment Chair for JHU Mock Trial, the Vice President of the JHU German Club, and occasionally competes with the Table Tennis Club.
 Grant has also previously worked with the Johns Hopkins Model United Nations Conference (JHUMUNC).
 Grant is looking forward to telling you the worst puns you’ve ever heard during the Habitat Pre-Orientation program (all the puns on the application are his fault), and helping you to get to know Baltimore better!